rishabh625/demorestapi/README.md

     Adding More Search Options like support for wildcards

+    Admin Secret Needs To be moved to config or in db

 # Scalabilty
     We can scale API in following ways
 ### Using any Cloud Service Providers